Mauznemo/SmartMiata-Guide/docs/power-supply.md

 ![Circuit diagram](/img/Miata-power-system_Schaltplan.png)

 :::note
-You can also use a Voltage divider instead of the LM 2596!
+You can probably also use a voltage divider instead of the LM 2596
 :::

 We have a relay that switches the constant 12V, which is going to the buck converters (the [XL4015 DC-DC and LM 2596S DC-DC](./buying-the-hardware#other-things-we-need)).
 The ignition switched 12V also goes through a buck converter to convert the 12V to 5V so that it doesn't break the relay.